-According to Pubmed, studies have found that the incidence of arthritis is lower when daily boron intake is higher (3-10 mg as opposed to 1 mg or less).
-Additionally, bones of those who take boron supplements are harder than the bones of those who do not take a boron supplement.2
+Studies have found that the incidence of arthritis is lower when daily boron intake is higher (3-10 mg as opposed to 1 mg or less).
+Additionally, bones of those who take boron supplements are harder than the bones of those who do not take a boron supplement.

 How Much Boron is in Borax?

 Walter Last has popularized another method of dosing borax.
 He recommends adding a heaping teaspoon to a liter of water and then taking 1 teaspoon of this borax solution once or twice daily.
 This solution delivers 25-30 mg of borax (and thus about 3 mg of boron) per dose.
 He recommends taking it with meals.

 How Should I Store Borax Solution?